-The Wakayama Works is participating in the “Company Forest” program for preservation of forest environments in Wakayama Prefecture.
+The Kansai Works Wakayama Area is participating in the “Company Forest” program for preservation of forest environments in Wakayama Prefecture.
 This program involves tree-planting and other volunteer work with the aim of preserving Wakayama's natural environment by maintaining local forests.

 At a 2.52 hectare privately-owned forest we have rented in Nakahechi-cho, Tanabe City, for a project named “Nippon Steel Forest” calls for planting and cultivating approximately 5,000 broad-leaf trees.
 Daily maintenance is entrusted to the Nakahechi-cho Forest Cooperative, while our employees participate in works such as underbrush cutting.